 Scroll down to sample the ebook.

-Each subscription is for one teacher and up to 300 students.
-We monitor web traffic; any subscription the exceeds the 300 student limit will be terminated without refund.
+Each subscription is for one teacher and their students.
 Teachers should NOT post access codes in publicly visible areas online.
-All subscriptions expire on July 1, 2021.
+All subscriptions expire on July 1, 2023.

 Expect a delay of up to 48 hours before receiving access passwords.